 - Encourage community groups inside and outside the Gaeltacht to organise community events again

-- Use Seachtain na Gaeilge le Energia 2022 as a focus to encourage groups to submit applications during March 2022
+- Use Seachtain na Gaeilge le Energia 2023 as a focus to encourage groups to submit applications for events throughout the festival, with the application form open until 3rd March for events after the festival.

-- Encourage people who weren't able to participate in events during the pandemic, to be active in these new events
+- Encourage people to be active in these new events

 - Attract people from different backgrounds who have not previously taken part in Irish language events to take part in your event

 - Assist groups that promote the Irish language in the community, both in Gaeltacht areas and outside of them

 - Distribute the fund across the island.

 - There will be two allotments of funding:

 - Part 1 - Deadline 12:00 17th February for events taking place during #SnaG23 (1-17 March)